siddk/npi/README.md

 # Neural Programmer-Interpreters

 Neural Programmer-Interpreter Implementation, in Tensorflow (with TFLearn).
-Based on the original [Neural Programmer-Interpreter](https://arxiv.org/abs/1511.06279) paper, by [Reed, de Freitas].
+Based on the original [Neural Programmer-Interpreter](https://arxiv.org/abs/1511.06279) paper, by Reed and de Freitas.

 ## NPI Overview ##

 A Neural Programmer-Interpreter can be decomposed into the following components (each of which are implemented either in `npi.py`, or `[task-name].py`:

 + Neural Programmer-Interpreter Core: Simple LSTM Network (f_lstm), with hidden states h_t, c_t
     - Behaves like a traffic controller ==> Based on task-specific encoder inputs, serves as a router, outputting high-dimensional information that encodes information about which subroutine to call next, and with what arguments.
     - Shared across all tasks ==> only shared, central component.

 + Task-Specific Encoder Network: Architecture depends on specific task, but can also be trained via gradient descent (f_enc).
     - Given the task environment, and previous subroutine arguments, generates a fixed-length state encoding s_t

 + Program Termination Network: Feed-Forward Network (fend), takes LSTM Controller hidden state h_t and outputs a probability of terminating execution.
     - Paper uses a threshold value of 0.5 to determine whether to stop, and terminate, or call next subroutine.

 + Subroutine Lookup Network: Feed-Forward Network (f_prog), takes LSTM Controller hidden state h_t and outputs a key embedding k_t to look up next subroutine to be called.
     - Subroutine information is stored in two matrices, M_key (N x K), and M_prog (N x P), where each of the N rows denotes a different subroutine, and where K and P are the dimensionality of the key and program embeddings respectively.
     - The next subroutine is chosen as follows:
         + i* = argmax_i (M_i_key)^T k_t ==> Cosine similarity between the predicted key embedding
                                            and each of the program keys in M_key
         + p_(t + 1) = M_i*_prog
     - Note: To generate probabilities of next program, for training the network, I took a softmax over the array of cosine similarities, and used those as my next-program probabilities.

 + Argument Networks: Feed-Forward Networks (f_arg), takes LSTM Controller hidden state h_t and outputs subroutine arguments a_(t + 1).
     - Note: In this implementation, I built separate networks for each of the three arguments.

 ### Directory Structure ###
     + model/